 One year of regular Indiana teaching service is earned when a member works 120 days or more in the State’s fiscal year (July 1 through June 30).
 One-half year of creditable service is earned for 60 to 119 days of service worked in the fiscal year.
 An active member is entitled to one day of service credit if the member engages in covered service for a standard workday or any fraction thereof.

-To claim any in-state service that has been removed due to a voluntary withdrawal, the member must call or write TRF with all pertinent information.
+To be eligible to claim any in-state service that has been removed due to a voluntary withdrawal, the member must earn at least an additional ½ year of service credit.
+Members should review their account online to verify their service credit.
+If the service has not been reinstated, the member should call or write TRF with all pertinent information.
 TRF requires the member’s Social Security number and/or a TRF number.
 TRF will complete a service credit analysis and send the results to the member.
-Should the member so choose, any applicable service credit will be added to the member’s account.

 Eligible members may have taught part-time or substituted in previous years, but the employing unit did not enroll the member or withhold contributions.
 This is referred to as omitted contributions.
 Members must meet the eligibility requirements to have this service added to their accounts.
 Members may claim this service in two ways.